GravityKit/GravityView/readme.txt

 * Added: `{site_url}` Merge Tag that returns the current site URL.
 This can be helpful when migrating sites or deploying from staging to live.
 * Fixed: Don't show the icon for the "Source URL" field in the view editor
 * Fixed: Remove the "Link to single entry" field setting for Paragraph fields
+* Fixed: Change Entry Creator not working properly on non-English sites
 * Updated translations: Arabic translation (thanks Salman!), Dutch translation (thanks Desiree!)

 = Version 2.10 on March 9, 2021 =